towersvault/shinpokered/README.md

 Cheats and Secrets!
 - A pokemon with Pay Day in your top slot will might come in handy at the Game Corner.
 - New item, the M.GENE!
 Could it give low-DV pokemon a boost?
-- Find the secret room, and max-out your pokemon's hidden potential with the MIST STONE.
+- Max-out your pokemon's hidden potential with the MIST STONE.
 - Five post-game special trainers to find and defeat!
-What pokemon may reappear when they are all defeated?
+What may reappear when they are all defeated?
-- If a level-100 Chansey leads your party, you are bound to have some lucky encoutners.
+- If a level-100 Chansey leads your party, you are bound to have some lucky encounters.
 - New Super Boss: Do you dare to activate Missingno at the Cinnabar shore?
 Only if you got your 'dex diploma.
 - New Super Boss: Missingno not hard enough for you?
 Try activating it at the infamous Seafoam shore!
 - The SS Anne has a post-game tournament.
 Try winning with a pikachu in your party.